jangler/oracles-randomizer/doc/technical.md

 - 1d = set after d3 essence, needed for flute, unset when entering nuun
 - 20 = set when talking to cursed queen fairy; needed to receive fairy powder
 - 21 = landed in the world at start of game
-- 22 = talked to bridge-building foreman; needed for animal companion event
+- 22 = reset by bridge-building foreman; needed for animal companion event?
+- 23 = checked by bridge-building foreman, needed to retrieve workers
 - 24 = checked in fairies' woods?
+- 25 = bridge built
 - 26 = rafton completed raft
 - 27 = cured king zora
 - 29 = checked in fairies' woods?